Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • Overfeeding when baby is fed rather than feeding themself

-• Decreased nutrition if beginning to eat more solids and less breastmilk
+• Reduced nutrition if beginning to eat more solids and less breastmilk

 • Early weaning